RichDom2185/jekyll-fancy-tables/README.md

 ### Step 2: Include it in your site

+You can render fancy tables in your Jekyll site using one of two, non-mutually-exclusive ways:

+#### As a HTML layout

 Simply include it in any of the layouts you want to add support for:

 **Recommended:** Reassign the layout's `content` variable.
 This approach ensures compatibility should you want to include additional features: